Medical Conditions & Medicine Administration

 This would include medication such as antibiotics, eye drops etc... (in a sealed original prescribed medicine bottle/box), Paracetamol capsules/melts or an unopened bottle of Calpol.
 Please note we do not administer Ibruprofen on the school premises.

-You will need to fill in a Short Term Medication Form and hand this into your class teacher with the medication.
+You will need to fill in a Short Term Medication Form and hand this into the office.
 This must be signed by the parent.
 Please see link below for relevant form.

 We recommend that you give your child the majority of these meds at home due to the fact that our school should only be responsible for administering one dose of short term medication.
 However, we know that sometimes this is impossible so we can be flexible in extreme circumstances in agreement with the class teacher/support staff.